prithmanickam/Supervised-Machine-Learning-Model-to-predict-Computer-Performance/README.md

 # Supervised-Machine-Learning-Model-to-predict-Computer-Performance
 Brief description: Model uses Linear Regression to predict computer performance using independent hardware attributes from UCI repository dataset.
 Learned and used the Python libraries ‘Pandas’ and ‘Numpy’ to read key attributes from dataset.
 Additionally ‘SKLearn’ and ‘Pickle’, to train, and load the model.
 Enabled visualisation of relationship between an attribute in the dataset and the relative performance using ‘matplotlib’ library.

+Opening HardwareML.py
+It might take a couple of seconds for the program to run once clicked.
+The attribute variable against for plotting the scattar diagram is currently Cache memory (CACH).

 Description of program
 Supervised Machine learing Linear Regression model to predict computer performance from independent computer hardware attributes/variables. linear regression is an algorithm finds a line (y=mx+b) that best fit for scatter of data points on the plot.
 If there is a fairly strong correlation, the line can be used to predicts ouputs from given inputs.